Why Austin Should Be Your Next Meeting Destination

 • Milken Institute placed Austin in the No. 1 spot in its 2024 ranking of Best-Performing Cities.
 The annual index considered Austin’s employment and wage growth, plus its robust high-tech sector.
 This was the sixth consecutive year that Austin appeared among the Top 5 cities.

 • Southern Living magazine ranked Austin No. 8 on its 2024 list of The South's Best Cities.
-Among the reasons were the new hotels that are bringing the city’s roster of accommodations to the next level.
+Among the reasons were the new hotels that are pushing the city’s roster of accommodations to the next level.

 Austin-Bergstrom International Airport terminal from helicopter